MicrosoftDocs/azure-stack-docs/azure-stack/user/emergency-vm-access.md

 This feature must be enabled per subscription, and the operator needs to enable Remote Desktop access in order for the **cloudadmin** user to access the emergency recovery console VMs (ERCS).

 The first step for the user is to request VM console access via PowerShell.
 The request provides consent and allows the operator with additional information to connect to the virtual machine via its console.
-Console access does not depend on network connectivity and uses a data channel of the hypervisor.
+Console access doesn't depend on network connectivity and uses a data channel of the hypervisor.

 It is important to note that the operator can only authenticate to the operating system running inside the VM if the credentials are known.
 At that point, the operator can also share screens with the user and resolve the issue together to restore network connectivity.